apache/parquet-format/Geospatial.md

 Custom CRS can be specified by a string value.
 It is recommended to use an identifier-based approach like [Spatial reference identifier][srid].

-The axis order (longitude/latitude or latitude/longitude) is determined by CRS.
-For example, `srid:4326` follows a latitude/longitude order.

 For geographic CRS, longitudes are bound by [-180, 180] and latitudes are bound by [-90, 90].